 It’s also worth remembering that even though you can safely have sex without using condoms when on the combined contraceptive pill, you will not be protected against STIs.

 If you missed pills or didn’t take it as instructed there is a chance you could still get pregnant, so you should avoid unprotected sex.
+Find out more about what to do if you’re worried about having missed a pill.

 How to delay your period